GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Flaws in computer programs are usually called bugs.
-It makes programmers feel good to imagine them as little things that just happen to crawl into our work.
-In reality, of course, we put them there ourselves.
+> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
 >
-> ~ *Marijn Haverbeke*
+> ~ *David Leinweber*

 ---
 ## 🏎 Quick Facts